DigitalGlobe/gbdxtools/docs/vector_service.rst

 See https://gbdxdocs.digitalglobe.com/docs/vector-services-course for complete details.

-Typical use cases involve searching, aggregating, and filtering vectors from multiple sources that have been curated by Digitalglobe.
+Typical use cases involve searching, aggregating, and filtering vectors from multiple sources that have been curated by Maxar.
 Vectors can also be stored for later retrieval.

 Searching for Vectors
 -----------------------